sioiokwong/apps/school/ABOUT.md

 **Implementation**

-Our community sustainability page provides a new functional solution in the area(s) of the use of IO widgets in project-specific ways.
+Our community page  provides a new functional solution in the area(s) of the use of IO widgets in project-specific ways.

 **Integration**